[tor-relays] Opt-In Trial: Fallback Directory Mirrors

 teor2345 at gmail.com

-* Clients on 0.2.8-alpha will expect the old key, and refuse to connect to your relay as a fallback directory,
+* Clients on 0.2.8-alpha will look for your relay as a fallback directory on the old IP address,

-* In 0.2.8-rc, your relay was excluded as a fallback because the key had changed.
+* In 0.2.8-rc, your relay was excluded as a fallback because the IP address had changed.

-Will you be keeping the new key for the next 2 years?
+Will you be keeping the new IP address for the next 2 years?

-If so, I'll update the fallback list with the new key, and your relay will be considered as a fallback when we next rebuild the list.
+If so, I'll update the fallback list with the new IP address, and your relay will be considered as a fallback when we next rebuild the list.

 Tim Wilson-Brown (teor)